Great to have you with us on the fastest three hours in media, telephone number 800-282-2882.

 That was five years at the time.

-Uh we need to see every bit of tax information here, your federal tax return.
+We need to see every bit of tax information here, your federal tax return.

 We want to know when you were in New York, what days you worked in New York, and so forth.

-And I had to prove it took two years.
+And I had to prove it.

 I had to prove it to them 14 different ways every day of those five years.

-Yeah, it's just amazing what they ask you to do.
+Yeah, it's amazing what they ask you to do.

 You're lucky.

-Okay, well, I'll tell you how to do it.
+Okay, well, I'll come back to you.

 Wait till you get a note demanding that you prove to them where you were 14 different ways every day of the tax year.

-You live in New York or Florida.
+You live in New York or Florida?

 I live in Florida.